moveeleven-data/knightshift/docs/assumptions.md

 # KnightShift – Assumptions, Risks, and Failure Handling

-This document outlines key architectural assumptions, known failure points, and how the KnightShift pipeline currently handles (or plans to handle) them.
+This document outlines key architectural assumptions and how the KnightShift pipeline currently handles them.

 ---